S-feLayer/SafeLayer-Chat/docs/pii_detection_guide.md

 # PII Detection Guide

-Masquerade provides comprehensive **PII (Personally Identifiable Information) detection** to prevent data leakage across all supported content types.
+Secure AI provides comprehensive **PII (Personally Identifiable Information) detection** to prevent data leakage across all supported content types.

 ## 🛡️ **Data Leakage Prevention**

-Masquerade acts as a **privacy firewall** that automatically detects and redacts sensitive information before it can be accidentally shared with AI models or other systems.
+Secure AI acts as a **privacy firewall** that automatically detects and redacts sensitive information before it can be accidentally shared with AI models or other systems.

 ### **Why PII Detection Matters**